pixbi/duplo/README.md

     $ npm install --save-dev pixbi-build
     $ make install -f node_modules/pixbi-build/Makefile

-The reason behind using Makefile to run a Gruntfile is for abstraction and centralized management of the build tool (e.g. for versioning).

 ## Usage

+* `make install` installs a specific Grunt to the repo using this builder
-* `make` starts a local server and re-compiles on file change
+* `grunt dev` starts a local server and re-compiles on file change
-* `make install` installs references to the project using this builder
-* `make build` runs a build
+* `grunt build` runs a build.
+This could be used for checking the code against Closure Compiler.
+Alias: `grunt`
-* `make patch` builds the project and bump the patch version
+* `grunt release:patch` builds the project and bump the patch version
-* `make minor` builds the project and bump the minor version
+* `grunt release:minor` builds the project and bump the minor version
-* `make major` builds the project and bump the major version
+* `grunt release:major` builds the project and bump the major version

 ### Compiling